roosdy/MercuryToolbox_v01/mercury/README.md

 2. Add your email accounts:
    - Click on the "Add Email Account" button in the Email tab.
-   - Enter your email address, password, and server details.
+   - Enter your email address, password, and server details. (app password if using Gmail)

 3. Fetch emails:
    - Select an account from the list and click "Fetch Emails".